revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

  - **Indexing**: Indexing is used to obtain individual elements.
            - Indexing returns one item.
-           - Indexing starts from `0`.Negative Indexing starts from `-1`.
+           - Indexing starts from `0`.
+Negative Indexing starts from `-1`.
  - **Slicing**: Slicing is used to obtain a sequence of elements.
            - Slicing returns new list.
-           - We can specify range of indxes.
+           - We can specify range of indexes.

- - Indexing and Slicing can be be done in Python Sequences types like `list, string, tuple, range` objects.
+ - Indexing and Slicing can be done in Python Sequence types like `list, string, tuple, range objects.

    </blockquote>